-- Orange- need both the juice and the zest from a large orange.
+- Orange- you will need both the juice and the zest from a large orange.

 - Honey- used to sweeten the cranberry sauce.
-Use maple syrup or brown sugar in place of honey if you prefer or if you don't have any honey.
+Use maple syrup or brown sugar in place of honey if you prefer.

-- Balsamic vinegar- adds a delicious acid and sweetness to the dish.
+- Balsamic vinegar- adds a delicious acidity and sweetness to the dish.